 Constraints:

-The 2D DP table can be reduced to a single row because each state depends only on the current row and the row below it.
-Use a 1D array where dp[j] represents the minimum health required to enter the current cell in that column.
-Iterate from the bottom row upward and from right to left within each row.
-Update each entry using the same recurrence: choose the smaller required health from the right or downward move, subtract the current dungeon value, and ensure the result is at least 1.
-This reduces memory usage from O(m*n) to O(n) while preserving the same transition logic.
-Space optimization like this is common in dynamic programming problems where each state only depends on a limited set of neighbors.
+The full DP table is not strictly required because each state depends only on the current row and the row below.
+Replace the 2D table with a 1D array representing the minimum health needed for each column in the next step.
+Iterate from the bottom row upward and update the array from right to left.
+At each cell, compute the required health using the minimum between the right move and the downward move already stored in the array.
+Subtract the dungeon value and clamp the result to at least 1.
+This keeps the same transition logic but reduces memory from O(m*n) to O(n).
+Space optimization like this is common in array-based DP problems where only adjacent states are needed.

 In this approach, we'll utilize dynamic programming to calculate the minimum health needed at each room starting from the bottom-right corner (princess's location) up to the top-left corner (knight's starting point).
 We'll create a 2D DP array where dp[i][j] represents the minimum health required to reach the princess when starting at cell (i, j).
 The main idea is to ensure that at any point, the knight never drops to zero or negative health.